fsprojects/Paket/docs/content/index.md

 Paket is a dependency manager for .NET and [Mono][mono] projects, which is designed to work well with [NuGet][nuget] packages and also enables [referencing files directly from GitHub repositories](github-dependencies.html).
 It enables precise and predictable control over what packages the projects within your application reference.
 More details are in the [FAQ](faq.html).
+If you are already using NuGet for package restore in your solution then you can learn about the upgrade process in the [convert from NuGet](convert-from-nuget.html) section.

   [mono]: http://www.mono-project.com/
   [bundler]: http://bundler.io/